 Peak and is now open to the sky after being excavated in 1862, 1937 and 1974.

-Standing about 1 mile northwest from Hetty Pegler's Tump, this is a 27 metre long ovoid mound, about 18 metres at its widest part, with a horned forecourt to the east which contained evidence of fires as well as many animal bones.
+Standing about one mile northwest from the barrow of Hetty Pegler's Tump, this is a 27 metre long ovoid mound, about 18 metres at its widest part, with a horned forecourt to the east which contained evidence of fires as well as many animal bones.
 From here an entrance passage leads through an antechamber or passage past a pair of side chambers to a terminal chamber.

 Back to Map | Home